 Tequila Shrimp and Asadero Quesadillas

 Crispy tortillas, melty cheese, and boozy shrimp make one stellar quesadilla.
-Serve with Pico de Gallo, Guacamole, sour cream, and a cold beer for the ultimate snack.
+Make our Tequila Shrimp recipe, then turn it into these addictive snacks to serve with Pico de Gallo, Guacamole, and sour cream.
+And a cold beer wouldn’t hurt.

 What to buy: Asadero is a mild Mexican cheese that melts well.
 If you can’t find it, try substituting mozzarella or Monterey Jack.